OwnID/ownid-ios-sdk/Docs/sdk-advanced-configuration.md

 > [!NOTE]
 > In case both methods are utilized, the SDK follows this priority:
 >
-> 1. The list from the `setSupportedLanguages` takes precedence if it's not empty.
+> 1. The list from the `setSupportedLanguages` takes precedence if it's set.
-> 2. Then, the list from the `supportedLanguages` value in `configure` method is used.
+> 2. Then, the list from the `supportedLanguages` value in `configure` function is used if it's set'.
+> 3. Finally, the list from device locales is employed.

 ## Redirection URI Alternatives